-- Describe the interference pattern that you observe.
-What happens when the crystal is rotated around its optical axis?
-What happens when you turn the polarizer and analyzer while keeping them crossed? - Deduce the origin of the black cross.
+- Q17 Deduce the origin of the black cross.
 Explain how the interference pattern is formed.
-In particular, explain why one finds Newton's color scale as one moves away from the white (or black) center of the pattern.

-• Place a QWP used to analyze a polarization state in the path of the light so that its neutral axis is at 45° from the black cross.
-Explain why two black spots (corresponding to zero path-difference) appear on the interference pattern in the direction of the slow axis.
+In particular, explain why one finds Newton's color scale as one moves away from the white (or black) center of the pattern. - \leadsto Place a QWP used to analyze a polarization state in the path of the light so that its neutral axis is at 45° from the black cross. - Q18 Explain why two black spots (corresponding to zero path-difference) appear on the interference pattern in the direction of the slow axis.